Enigmatis/polaris-united/packages/polaris-core/guides/graphql/online-paging/README.md

 #### OnlinePagingInputTypeDefs

 The `OnlinePagingInput` typedefs simply defines new input type that our graphql request should accept.
-It contains `first`, `last`, `before`, and `after` inputs
+It contains `first`, `last`, `before`, and `after` inputs.

-#### ExecutableSchemaCreator

-This class will combine the type defs and resolvers offered by user, with polaris-schema repository entity and scalars, to one executable schema.

 # Usage and example of Online Pagination

-In order to have the ability of online paging you need to do few simple steps:
+In order to have the ability of online paging you need to follow a few simple steps:
 1. create 2 new types in your graphql schema for each entity you would use online paging with - one for the connection and one for the edges.
 For example: